A Sincere Apology about Possums

 Well, I have blogged several times about the mail I get.
 If you read it, you found out that I get the most volume of mail from first loves all over the world, because if you google first love, my Huff Post or my Hot Flashes post appears, people read, and then I become the Dear Abby of first loves.
 If you are curious, you can read that blog here.

 I forgot to mention about the hate mail though.
 I have gotten so much hate mail on one particular blog I wrote, that I figured that it also must pop up in google under the word “possum.”
-I will spare you that search and link it here.
 I think it is a funny blog, written lightheartedly, but apparently it has upset all of the many possum lovers in the world.

 At least once every few months, I get a message or comment on the blog cursing me out for being stupid, and for disparaging possums.
 The last one practically ordered me to remove the blog because it maligns these poor creatures and I sound so stupid.